goodshuffle/goodshuffle-developer-site/content/docs/setup/custom-setup.md

 ### Optional

-If you intend to display details about your items and want to weird body scrolling behavior on mobile devices, you should also include this library in the `<head>...</head>` element.
+Include this library in the `<head>...</head>` element to mitigate [a common UI issue related to how browsers handle scrolling when a modal item is displayed](https://css-tricks.com/prevent-page-scrolling-when-a-modal-is-open/).

 ```
 <script src="https://unpkg.com/tua-body-scroll-lock"></script>